Bram-diederik/secureVPNwithLocalLan/README.md

 # Setup incomingVpnServer
-1) install a openvpn server. (or wireguard) I recommend use a script like https://www.pivpn.io/
+1) install a openvpn server. (or wireguard) I recommend use a script like https://www.pivpn.io/ Stop here if you want to use ip-switcher.
-2) copy the up.sh script to /etc/openvpn/
+3) copy the up.sh script to /etc/openvpn/
-3) edit the up script you your local ip settings
+4) edit the up script you your local ip settings
-4) apply
+5) apply
 ```
 script-security 3
 up /etc/openvpn/up.sh